How can I update my billing address for my Venmo Debit Card?

 Can I use my Venmo Debit Card outside of the US?

 The Venmo Debit Card may currently only be used in the U.S. and U.S territories, at U.S. merchants for transactions in USD.
 Please note Venmo and the Venmo Debit Card cannot be used with international merchants, even if you are placing an online order from the U.S.

 Where do I find my card transaction history?

 If you have questions about a specific transaction, contact us here.
-Or if you would prefer, you can call the number listed on the back of your Venmo Debit Card (9AM - 5PM CST Mon - Fri).
 Please be prepared to provide us with the name and location of the merchant you paid, along with the date and amount of the transaction.

 Why was the final amount (capture) different than the initial authorization?